Did you know that Suboxone prescription use is associated with a 90 percent lower mortality rate compared to other treatments?

 Taking Suboxone can be an important first step in your overall recovery, but you need to understand how long does Suboxone stay in your system.

-If you’re wondering what is the half-life of Suboxone, look no further.
+If you’re wondering how long Suboxone stays in your system, look no further.
 In this article, we will walk you through everything you need to know about Suboxone treatment.
 We’ll explain the basic pharmacology of this helpful medication.

 What Is a Half-Life?

 Before diving into the specifics of Suboxone treatment, it’s important to understand what a half-life is in the first place.

 You may remember this term from your science classes growing up.